traversaro/Kratos/applications/StructuralMechanicsApplication/custom_response_functions/README_Adjoint.md

 #### Possible ```response_function_settings```

-Independet from the chosen response function the following definitions are necessary:
+Independet from the chosen response function the following definitions are always necessary:

 - ```use_kratos```: TODO: ask Armin why this is needed
 - ```gradient_mode```: Currently there is only ```semi_analytic``` availible.